-Integrity measures are currently before Parliament to ensure that, from 1 July 2017, a company will not qualify for the reduced rate unless the passive income (including interest, rents, and net capital gains) that it derives represents no more than 80% of its total assessable income for the year.
+Integrity measures also ensure that a company will not qualify for the reduced rate unless the specifically defined passive income (including, among other things, interest, rents, and net capital gains) that it derives represents no more than 80% of its total assessable income for the year.

-There is a proposal to progressively reduce the corporate tax rate to 25% for all entities, not just those noted above, by the 2026/27 income year.
+The Australian government has abandoned its proposal to progressively reduce the corporate tax rate to 25% for all entities, not just those noted above.